appanp/supply-chain-fundas/supply_chain_terminology.md

 **Pallet Positions**: A calculation that determines the space needed for the number of pallets for inventory storage or transportation based on a standard pallet size.
 Pallet dimensions vary around the globe but are typically constant in regional markets.
 The term is frequently used to quote storage and transportation rates.
 Pallent position refers to a single slot in a warehouse rack that can fit one 48” by 40” pallet.
 One warehouse rack usually has multiple pallet positions, with the precise number of positions ranging from 2 to 10.
 For more info, refer to [this link](https://www.shipbob.com/blog/warehouse-rack/).

 **Pallet Rack**: A single- or multiple-level structure for storage used to support high stacking of palletized loads.
+For more info, refer to [this link](https://www.cargoz.com/glossary/pallet-rack-1434).

 **Pallet Ticket**: A label to track pallet-sized quantities of end-items produced that identifies the specific sublot with specifications determined by periodic sampling and analysis during production.
+For more info, refer to [this link](https://www.cargoz.com/glossary/pallet-ticket-1436).

 **Parcel Manifest System**: It is used by shipping companies and carriers to create, manage, and transmit manifests containing detailed information about packages, shipments, and their contents for tracking and regulatory compliance purposes.
 A parcel manifest system is a comprehensive electronic tracking and management system designed to streamline the handling and tracking of parcels throughout their journey in the shipping and logistics industry.
 This system serves as a centralized database that stores detailed information about each parcel, including its origin, destination, contents, weight, and shipping status.
 By utilizing barcodes, QR codes, or other unique identifiers, the Parcel Manifest System enables real-time tracking and monitoring of parcels at various stages of the shipping process, from dispatch to delivery.
 This not only enhances the efficiency of the shipping process but also provides transparency for both shippers and recipients.
 For more info, refer to [this link](https://www.speedcommerce.com/what-is/parcel-manifest-system).
 This is a WMS feature.

 **Packing**: The act of packing a fulfillment order with the products in that order.
 This is a WMS feature.
+For more info, refer to [this link](https://www.dematic.com/en-us/products/workstations/).

 **Person-to-Goods (P2G or PTG)**: As the name suggests, Person-to-Goods picking involves workers traveling the aisles of a warehouse or retail facility to manually select items for an order and then bringing them to an area for packing.
 Today, many Autonomous Mobile Robots (AMR) solutions on the market are based on Person-to-Goods fulfillment and operate as smart carts powered by software.
 The order picker meets the robot at the pick site, removes items from the shelf, puts them into the smart cart, then each proceeds separately to another pick location.
 People walk less because they tend to concentrate on a warehouse zone, say an aisle or two, which means less foot travel.
 The smart carts handle most of the travel including the longer return route to the packing station when all items in the order have been picked.
 For more info, refer to [this link](https://locusrobotics.com/blog/p2g-vs-fixed-automation-warehouse) which lists the pros & cons of fixed automation (a.k.a G2P) and P2G automation.